attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 1. These kind of problems are well suited for Recursive problem solving.
 2. If you are completely stuck, here is a well known algorithm for solving this problem - https://en.wikipedia.org/wiki/Heap%27s_algorithm .
 Read about the algorithm and try to implement the code by yourself.

+# Week 15

+## Day 1

+### Challenge 1

+2 ^ 15 = 32768 and the sum of its digits is 3 + 2 + 7 + 6 + 8 = 26.

+What is the sum of the digits of the number 2 ^ 1000?

+(Read 2 ^ 15 as 2 raise to 15 or simply exponentiation with the base 2).

+Hints: `Math` object has a function to find the power.
+Once you get that, get individual numbers from the result and add them together.

+### Challenge 2

+Write a Javascript function that finds the missing numbers in an array of integers from 1 to N, where N being the largest number in the array.

+Some example inputs and outputs -

+findMissing( [1, 2, 4, 5, 6] ) should return [3] as 3 is the missing number in the series.
+findMissing( [1, 2, 3, 4, 5, 6, 7, 9, 11, 12, 13, 14, 15] ) should return [8, 10] as both of them are missing the series.

+You can assume that the input array does not contain any duplicates.